-As can be seen above CEIAG (known at IGS as the Next Steps Curriculum) is primarily delivered to all students in years 7 to 13 as a strand of the PBT (Personal Best Time) curriculum.
+As can be seen above CEIAG (known at IGS as the Next Steps Curriculum) is primarily delivered to all students in years 7 to 13 as a strand of the PBT (Personal Best Time) curriculum and the assembly programme.
 All students at IGS have one 40-minute PBT lesson per week and the Next Steps micro-curriculum forms an important part of the overall Personal Development Curriculum.